DonXess/airbnb-clone-project/README.md

 ### 🔐 API Documentation & Security
 APIs are documented using the OpenAPI standard and secured with token-based authentication.
 This ensures ease of integration for frontend developers and protection against unauthorized access.

+## 🔐 API Security

+Security is a critical component of the Airbnb Clone project to protect sensitive user data, ensure secure transactions, and prevent malicious activities.
+The following key security measures are implemented to safeguard the backend APIs:

+### 🔑 Authentication
+We use token-based authentication (e.g., JWT) to verify the identity of users before granting access to protected endpoints.
+This prevents unauthorized users from accessing sensitive data or performing restricted actions.

+### 🔓 Authorization
+Role-based access control ensures that only authorized users (e.g., hosts, guests, admins) can perform specific actions.
+For example, only hosts can create or modify property listings, and only guests can make bookings or post reviews.

+### 🚫 Rate Limiting
+Rate limiting is applied to prevent abuse of the API through excessive requests.
+This protects the system from denial-of-service (DoS) attacks and helps maintain service availability and performance.

+### 🔒 Secure Data Transmission
+All API traffic is encrypted via HTTPS to protect data in transit, such as login credentials and payment details, from interception by malicious actors.

+### 🧼 Input Validation & Sanitization
+User inputs are validated and sanitized to prevent common vulnerabilities like SQL injection, cross-site scripting (XSS), and cross-site request forgery (CSRF).

+### 📄 Logging and Monitoring
+Security-related events such as failed login attempts and suspicious activity are logged and monitored.
+This helps in early detection of breaches and enables quick incident response.

+### 💳 Payment Security
+Sensitive payment details are never stored directly and are processed securely via integration with trusted third-party payment gateways.
+This ensures PCI-DSS compliance and reduces the risk of financial data leaks.

+Each of these measures contributes to building a secure, trustworthy, and resilient backend system that protects users, their data, and the overall platform integrity.

 ### 🔁 CI/CD Integration
 Includes automated pipelines for testing and deploying code using tools like GitHub Actions.
 This streamlines the development workflow, reduces errors, and ensures that only tested, stable code reaches production.